Scaffold-Stark/speedrunstark/README.md

 ## Checkpoint 7: 🚨 Liquidation - Enforcing System Stability

-🛡️ What happens if the price of ETH drops or a user's debt accrues too much interest, causing their position to become less than 150% collateralized?
+🛡️ What happens if the price of STRK drops or a user's debt accrues too much interest, causing their position to become less than 150% collateralized?
 This is where liquidations come in.
 Anyone can trigger a liquidation for an unsafe position.

 ⚖️ Liquidations are crucial for maintaining the system's solvency.
 They ensure that: